 If your car or bike is just starting to have noisy hydraulic lifters despite proper servicing, it can quite often be down to the way you use it.

 Many cars, both diesel and petrol engine are used exclusively for shorter journeys or even worse, short and infrequent journeys.

-It may seem counter-intuitive but if this describes your scenario then fixing noisy lifters might be as simple as taking your car or bike on a longer journey.
+It may seem counter-intuitive but if this describes your scenario then fixing noisy lifters might be as simple as taking your car or bike on a long journey.

 You might find that a thorough warming up of the engine for a prolonged period of time can quiet noisy lifters considerably by effectively flushing warm oil through the whole system helping to prevent lifters from gumming up.